 For most unprepared observers, the initial impression of ancient polychromy tends to be quite shocking.
 The well-established impression of ancient sculpture, based entirely on the natural stone and its sculpted shape, is suddenly overlain by bright and glaring colour (hence our title), adding a wholly new aspect to the experience.
 Of course, those loud colours would only have applied to the freshly finished object.
 As there is little evidence for repainting, we can assume that, exposed to the elements, the paint on sculptures and buildings must have faded over time.

-By the way, you can see evidence for the original paint on ancient sculpture on nearly all our tours.
+By the way, you can see evidence for the original paint on ancient sculpture on nearly all our European tours.
 The Acropolis Museum, including the Peplos Kore, is one of many highlights on our Exploring Athens tour.